-The results highlighted the ability of the supercritical fluid to efficiently target polar compounds, such as chlorogenic acids, in the presence of other beneficial co-extracted compounds, minimizing the excessive use of organic solvents and avoiding the presence of inorganic or organic acids conventionally employed when solvent-based methods are used.
-To the best of our knowledge, no other works are present in the literature targeting chlorogenic acids from coffee silverskin employing the sc-CO2 strategy.
-From the view of the application, the feasibility of the technique of supercritical CO2 in the presence of a co-solvent should meet a solvent usage threshold in order to be environmentally and economically convenient in comparison to conventional solvent-based methods.
-For example, less use of an organic co-solvent is advisable and should be the object of future studies and technological improvements, in order to further reduce the use of ethanol/water and to decrease the time and energy requirements for solvent removal.
+Results point out the ability of the supercritical fluid to efficiently target polar compounds, such as chlorogenic acids in the presence of other beneficial co-extracted compounds, minimizing the excessive use of organic solvents and avoiding the presence of inorganic or organic acids conventionally employed when solvent-based methods are used.
+To the best of authors' knowledge, no other works are present in the literature targeting chlorogenic acids from coffee silverskin employing sc-CO2 strategy.
+Under the view of the application, the feasibility of the technique of supercritical CO2 in the presence of a co-solvent should meet a solvent usage threshold in order to be environmentally and economically convenient in comparison to conventional solvent-based methods.
+For example, lesser use of organic co-solvent is advisable and should be the object of future studies and technological improvemments, in order to further reduce the use of ethanol/water and to decrease the time and energetic requirements for solvents removal.

-The scalability of $sc-CO_2$ technology is not well-documented in the literature, and future studies are needed to better understand the practical application of this technology and related implications when co-solvents are employed.
+The scalability of sc-CO2 technology is not well-documented in the literature, and future studies are needed to better understand the practical application of this technology and their related implications when co-solvents are employed.

-The advantage of sc- CO_2 connects also with the possibility to recover extracts in different batches over time since it requires alternation of static and dynamic periods.
-Extract separation over time allows a selection and isolation of the most promising as the ones characterized by high polyphenol content and a negligible amount of caffeine.
+The advantage of sc-CO2 connects also with the possibility to recover extracts in different batches over time, since it requires alternation of static and dynamic periods.
+Extracts separation over time allows a selection and isolation of the most promising, as the ones characterized by high polyphenols content and negligible amount of caffeine.
 This profile is desirable since caffeine itself has some biological properties that are not always compatible with the nutraceutical purposes of extracts containing chlorogenic acids.

-Overall, the results further confirm that CS can be considered a good raw material for the production of chlorogenic acidenriched extracts, with the advantage of being cheaper and more sustainable than green coffee beans.
-A very interesting application could be related to prebiotics in food products such as vogurt and derivatives since coffee chlorogenic acids have already been demonstrated to increase the growth of total bacteria to a similar magnitude to fructooligosaccharides, which are the positive prebiotic control.60 This assertion could also be supported by the fact that a considerable proportion of ingested chlorogenic acids reaches the large intestine, giving them the possibility of exerting beneficial effects in the large gut.61 Upcoming studies are desirable to assess the nutraceutical and antioxidant profiles of these extracts in order to confirm the potential commercial interest in this ambitious and virtuous "waste-to-products" valorization chain.
+Overall, results further confirm that CS can be considered as a good raw material for the production of chlorogenic acids-enriched extracts, with the advantage of being cheaper and more sustainable than green coffee beans.
+A very interesting application could be related to prebiotics in food products such as yogurt and derivatives, since coffee chlorogenic acids have been already demonstrated to increase the growth of total bacteria to a similar magnitude to fructooligosaccharides, which are the positive prebiotic control 60.
+This assertion could also be supported by the fact that a considerable proportion of ingested chlorogenic acids reaches the large intestine, giving them the possibility of exerting beneficial effects in the large gut 61.
+Upcoming studies are desirable to assess the nutraceutical and antioxidant profiles of these extracts in order to confirm the potential commercial intererest in this ambitious and virtuous 'waste-to-products" valorization chain.